-Different wheelchair accessible taxis operate in NSW, including flashcabs, mini buses and people movers.
+Different types of wheelchair accessible taxis operate in NSW, including flashcabs, mini buses, and people movers.

-Each vehicle is designed to enable you and your wheelchair to travel safely and can accommodate one or more wheelchairs.
+Each vehicle is designed to ensure safe travel for you and your wheelchair and can accommodate one or more wheelchairs.

-If you are a NSW resident who cannot use public transport because of severe and permanent disabilities, you may qualify for subsidised taxi fares under the Taxi Transport Subsidy Scheme.
+If you are a NSW resident with severe and permanent disabilities that prevent you from using public transport, you may be eligible for subsidised taxi fares under the Taxi Transport Subsidy Scheme.

 Booked taxi trips in NSW are no longer subject to a regulated maximum fare.

 However, booked fares for Taxi Transport Subsidy Scheme (TTSS) customers will remain regulated.
 The fare calculation device must be used, and the fare charged cannot exceed the regulated maximum set by Transport for NSW.
 When booking a taxi, customers should advise that they will be using a TTSS voucher for the trip.